 Thread class.
 In case your application design requires multiple inheritance, only interfaces can help you.
 Also, the thread pool is very efficient and can be implemented and used very easily.

-Running: The processor is actively executing the thread code.
+RUNNABLE: The Java Virtual Machine (JVM) is actively executing the thread’s code.

-Waiting: A thread is in a blocked state waiting for some external processing to finish.
+BLOCKED: The thread is in a blocked state while waiting for a monitor lock.

 14. What is the difference between a synchronized method and a synchronized block ?
 In Java programming, each object has a lock.
 A thread can acquire the lock for an object by using the synchronized keyword.
 The synchronized keyword can be applied in a method level (coarse grained lock) or block level of code (fine grained lock).

 15. How does thread synchronization occurs inside a monitor ?
 What levels of synchronization can you apply ?
 The JVM uses locks in conjunction with monitors.
 A monitor is basically a guardian that watches over a sequence of synchronized code and ensuring that only one thread at a time executes a synchronized piece of code.
 Each monitor is associated with an object reference.
 The thread is not allowed to execute the code until it obtains the lock.